Hemoglobin E trait is a hereditary blood disorder. This means it is inherited from your parents.

 Jaundice, or a yellowing of the skin

 Hemoglobin E trait is typically discovered in infants during newborn screenings.
-The specific test is known as a mean corpuscular volume test and is part of the complete blood count test.
-The testing might also include elements such as hemoglobin electrophoresis or iron studies.
+The specific test is known as a mean corpuscular volume test.
+It is part of the complete blood count test.
+The testing might also include elements like hemoglobin electrophoresis or iron studies.
 A genetic test of the HBB gene may also be performed.

 If you are a known carrier of hemoglobin E trait, hemoglobin testing is recommended if you want to have children.
 If your partner is also a carrier, you risk having a child with hemoglobin E disease, hemoglobin E/thalassemia, or hemoglobin sickle E disease.

 In most cases, hemoglobin E disease is benign, and no treatment is needed.
-Sometimes a doctor might prescribe folic acid supplements to help with red blood cell count and the symptoms of anemia.
+Sometimes a health care provider might prescribe folic acid supplements to help with red blood cell count and the symptoms of anemia.

 Because hemoglobin E trait and the related diseases are hereditary, the only thing that you can do to avoid the spread of it is not to have children with someone who is also a carrier of hemoglobin E. Of course, this is a highly personal decision that you'll want to discuss with your partner and health care provider.